-As prescribed in the Basic Law, the Hong Kong Special Administrative Region has been authorised by the National People's Congress to exercise independent judicial power, including the power of final adjudication.
-It has also been stated in express terms that the courts of the Hong Kong Special Administrative Region shall exercise judicial power independently, free from any interference.
+As prescribed in the Basic Law, the Hong Kong Special Administrative Region is vested with independent judicial power, including the power of final adjudication.
+It states in express terms that the courts of the Hong Kong Special Administrative Region shall exercise judicial power independently, free from any interference.
 Members of the judiciary shall be immune from legal action in the performance of their judicial functions.
-As reflected in their judicial oath, in exercising their judicial power, judges are constitutionally required to determine and handle cases strictly in accordance with the law and legal principles.
+As reflected in the Judicial Oath, in exercising their judicial powers, judges are constitutionally required to handle and determine cases strictly in accordance with the law and legal principles.

-The courts of justice in Hong Kong comprise the Court of Final Appeal, the High Court (which comprises the Court of Appeal and the Court of First Instance), the Competition Tribunal, the District Court (which includes the Family Court), the Lands Tribunal, the Magistrates' Courts (which include the Juvenile Court), the Coroner's Court, the Labour Tribunal, the Small Claims Tribunal, and the Obscene Articles Tribunal.
+The courts of justice in Hong Kong comprise the Court of Final Appeal, the High Court (comprising the Court of Appeal and the Court of First Instance), the Competition Tribunal, the District Court (which includes the Family Court), the Lands Tribunal, the Magistrates' Courts (which include the Juvenile Court), the Coroner's Court, the Labour Tribunal, the Small Claims Tribunal, and the Obscene Articles Tribunal.

-The Chief Justice of the Court of Final Appeal is the head of the Judiciary and is assisted in his administrative duties by the Judiciary Administrator.
+The Chief Justice of the Court of Final Appeal is the head of the Judiciary.
+He is assisted in his administrative duties by the Judiciary Administrator.